Orionids Workshop, 2024

 Following on from 2023’s theme of Lunar Imaginaries, the 2024 focus is ‘Starry Migrations and the new space age’ - an opportunity to learn about relations across place and migrating birds, the planetary, and beyond -inspired by the paths of migrating birds who traverse the land not limited by national borders, and the avian myths that feature in many constellations across cultures.
 The birds are the mediators of the heavens.
 This theme opens up thinking about the langauge of the birds—‘la langue des oiseaux’— and the flows of life and communication connecting earth and cosmos.

-Theme - ‘Starry Migrations and the new space age’
+Theme for 2024: Starry Migrations and the new space age

-The three broad themes of this meeting are:
+The broad themes of this meeting are:

-Creative Practice - Expanding cosmic senses
+Creative Practice - working with cosmic senses

-The meeting occurs during the convergence of different space events - the annual Meteor Shower Orionids meteor shower, and the return of Tsuchinshan-ATLAS after 80,000 years.
+Orionids meteor shower, and the return of Tsuchinshan-ATLAS after 80,000 years.
 We will explore feeling and sensing, dreaming and painting to invite relations with the meteor, and experiment with playful creative modes of not only observing but relating to the stars.
 We will explore the labyrinth journey as an ancient embodied technique, tracing transcultural histories of the “journey of the soul” - in European traditions like Cicero’s The Dream of Scipio and Dante's Divine Comedy.

 References